 Tilden has typos and minor compliance errors.
 Also, the reference.cat included does not appear to be the most recent version of that file.

 There is an east flip problem in the dataset.cat description, as for the MRI data (below).
-The HRIV dataset description will require the same correction.

 Result: Certified.